HVR-Met: A Hypothesis-Verification-Replanning Agentic System for Extreme Weather Diagnosis: A Comprehensive Benchmark for Extreme Weather Diagnosis

 \section{A Comprehensive Benchmark for Extreme Weather Diagnosis}

-To address the lack of holistic evaluation datasets, we construct a comprehensive benchmark suite.
-This suite is structured to evaluate the system across three distinct components: the End-to-End Diagnosis, and two pivotal sub-tasks (Figure Generation and Index Computation).
+We present a comprehensive benchmark designed to evaluate both the reliability of individual operational units and the overall versatility of the agentic system.
+Specifically, this benchmark is structured across three distinct evaluation components.
+These include the full-pipeline diagnostic workflow, which executes the complete extreme weather diagnosis across all seven agents, as well as two pivotal sub-tasks dedicated to isolated figure generation and index calculation.